blarbee/deadline_countdown/README.md

 - Widgets to add to homescreen
 - Notifications Xh or Xmin before due date and once the countdown reaches its end (option to enable in settings)
 - Multiple color themes to pick from in settings
+- May or may not display eventual description on homescreen card

 ### Features I will **not** implement
 - Ability to tick off tasks once they're done